Cyclone Roanu: Aftermath

-Sri Lanka
+An Indian Air Force Boeing C-17 transport aircraft that brought around 50 tonnes of relief material, at Katunayake Airport.

+The Sri Lanka Army deployed more than 1500 Army personnel and 71 officers, including Commandos in worst-affected areas across the country for immediate search, rescue and relief operations and the Army on the directions of the Commander has organized another emergency contingent to stand by in case the situation worsens.
+The Sri Lanka Air Force dispatched Bell 212, Bell 412 and Mi 17 helicopters for rescue operations and providing of relief aid to victims.
+The Sri Lanka Navy dispatched 81 flood relief teams in areas such as Thalduwa, Hanwella, Ranala, Navagamuwa, Malwana, Kegalle, Kaduwela, Mulleriyawa, Dompe, Pugoda, Wellampitiya, Kollonnawa, Biyagama, Kotikawatta, Angoda, Kelanimulla, Vavunia, Vilachchiya and Mandagalaru to promptly engage in any adverse situation.
+Besides 40 more flood relief teams are kept on standby covering all the areas affected by floods to meet any emergency situation.

 Rescue operations began soon after the storm, on 18 May, with Sri Lankan military personnel searching for missing people in rural areas.
 115 soldiers reportedly searched the villages buried by the landslides in attempt to find any survivors.
+Over 200 people trapped by flooding in Thabbowa in Puttalam District were rescued by the SLAF and Sri Lanka Navy.
+The Sri Lanka Army, with the help of villagers, volunteers and medical staff, began rescue efforts at Aranayaka and Bulathkohupitiya.
 At least 50 people were rescued from the hardest-hit areas in the Kegalle District.
 However, another spell of heavy rain on 19 May disrupted the operations.
 Mud in some villages was reportedly as high as 75 ft.
 Major General Sudantha Ranasinghe, the officer in charge of the rescue operation, later told that the authorities had begun to give up the rescue operations.
 The death toll was confirmed to be 58.
 By the evening of 19 May, rescuers feared that the remaining 134 people missing were dead.
 On 20 May, the Indian Navy Southern Naval Command sent its ships and with relief material to the capital city, Colombo.
 Australian Minister for Foreign Affairs Julie Bishop pledged assistance to Sri Lanka, saying "The Australian Government stands ready to provide any assistance that our Sri Lankan friends may require in responding to this disaster."
 Pakistan's Government also sent field hospital and relief materials.
 As the search operations resumed that day, rescuers continued recovering bodies of those buried in the landslides which also reportedly destroyed 66 houses in Elangapitiya.
 200,000 people had to escape from the low-lying areas of Colombo on rubber dinghies and makeshift rafts.
 A total of 101 deaths and 100 missing persons have been reported.
 The Sri Lanka national cricket team donated to the victims of Roanu.